amber-lang/amber-docs/docs/0.4.0-alpha/advanced_syntax/as_cast.md

 ## Regular Casts

-There might be times when we want to pass a variables that is a `Bool` to a function that accepts `Num`.
+There might be times when we want to pass a variable that is a `Bool` to a function that accepts `Num`.
 Since Bool and Num are types that are compatible with each other, we can easily cast one into the other like so:

 ```ab
 let isReady = systemIsReady()